 Bhadra, (Manager-Curtin Library Learning Services) went through the way she and her team had used GroupMap for unit planning.
 Instead of gathering up all the sticky notes or madly writing down notes during meetings, each person added their ideas and comments to a GroupMap over the course of a month.
 Many hands make light work, and by the end of the process, the team had plenty of useful information in one, easily accessible place.
 The best thing about it?
-Everyone was able to have their say, and see what others were talking about (without the hassle of scheduling around a dozen people’s busy lives).
-Less early morning meetings equals more sleep for everyone.
+Everyone was able to have their say and see what others were talking about (without the hassle of scheduling around a dozen people’s busy lives).
+Less early morning meetings equal more sleep for everyone.

 What could you try?

 - Running your online brainstorming sessions prior to your meeting to allow people more think time.

 - Speeding up your meetings by having people add their thoughts to a key topic beforehand.